meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 // ================
 // COMPUTED
 // ================
+const computed = {}

 // =================
 // METHODS
 // =================

 /**
- * Creates a new item from the form values, and pushes
+ * Creates a new item from the value of newItem
- * it into the checklistItems list
+ * and pushes it into the checklistItems list
  */
 const addItem = function () {
   let key = 0